nickstambaugh/nickstambaugh/README.md

 ## About me
 A dysfunctional programmer who jumps between ideas, languages, and projects frequently.

-During the day I work in business intelligence.

 I study computer science, C/C++, Rust, TypeScript, and Python at night.
 I am focusing on system programming right now.

-I enjoy building websites and user interfaces.

-You may or may not find something useful on here, but I write a lot of code so have fun and feel free to submit pull requests.

 I write sometimes on <a href="https://medium.com/@nick-stambaugh">medium.</a>